Skip to main content

 As a result, if one family member owns all or a portion of a business, a close relative is deemed to own the same amount as the actual stock owner.
 The definition of “close relative” will vary depending on why ownership is being considered.

-Ownership is only attributed once.
+Double attribution is not permitted.
 For example, Sam owns 50% of Ood Enterprises where his child, Jamie, also works.
 While Jamie does not own any shares herself, she is attributed Sam’s 50% ownership and, therefore, also considered to own 50% of Ood Enterprises.
 Jamie’s spouse, Robin, is also employed at Ood Enterprises and does not own any shares.
-Because ownership is only attributed once, Robin is not considered an owner of any portion of Ood Enterprises.
+Because ownership is only attributed to immediate family members, Robin is not considered an owner of any portion of Ood Enterprises.

 Note that for attribution purposes, a child can be natural-born or adopted.